-This thesis refers to the vulnerability analysis of the historical center of Timisoara, a city in the western part of Romania and to its external district of Iosefin.
-The city is located in the Banat region, the second most important seismic zone of Romania, after the Vrancea region.
+In this thesis the vulnerability analysis of the historical city center of Timisoara is discussed.
+The city is situated in the Banat region in western part of Romania, which is considered as the second most important seismic zone of Romania, being subjected to shallow earthquakes of crustal type.